Zock Allen

-Zock Alexander Allen (born June 12, 1968) is a former gridiron football linebacker who played for the BC Lions and the Las Vegas Posse of the Canadian Football League.
+Zock Alexander Allen (born June 12, 1968) is an American former professional football linebacker who played for the BC Lions and the Las Vegas Posse of the Canadian Football League (CFL).
 From 1991 to 1994, he played in 27 regular season games, recording 119 tackles, four sacks, and two fumble recoveries.
 He played college football for the Texas A&M–Kingsville Javelinas.

 College career

 Allen played college football for the Texas A&M–Kingsville Javelinas, earning letters in 1989 and 1990.
 He led the team in total tackles with 101 during his senior season in 1990.

 Professional career

 Both Willie Pless and Alondra Johnson, two of the BC Lions' starting linebackers in 1990, did not return to the team in 1991.
 The BC Lions signed Allen in May 1991 to compete for one of these spots.
 Despite suffering a bruised knee during the preseason, Allen succeeded in making the active roster.
 He struggled in July and August, with Lions head coach Bob O'Billovich saying "he's been a step or two away all the time on pass coverage".
 In late August, the Lions moved Allen to the practice squad and replaced him with new signing Bruce Holmes, who had led the CFL in tackles the previous season with the Ottawa Rough Riders.
 Allen finished his rookie season with 31 tackles, two sacks, and a fumble recovery over six games played.

 In 1992, Allen began the season on the practice squad while he recovered from a knee injury, but he replaced Doug Hocking as a starter in Week 3.
 By late August, the Lions were facing the return of several key import players, including Stewart Hill and Lee Johnson.
 To meet CFL import ratio requirements, which require each team to field a certain number of Canadian players, the Lions replaced Allen again with Hocking.
 Allen's season was hampered both by his early injury and import ratio troubles, limiting him to three games in which he recorded 13 tackles.
 While on the practice squad, the Calgary Stampeders, Winnipeg Blue Bombers, and Toronto Argonauts tried to recruit him, but he declined to leave the Lions.